glennhenry/cs-notes/docs/backend-development/14-monolithic/monolithic.md

 This mean all the code and dependencies are packaged and deployed together, and any changes or updates to one part of the application require redeploying the entire monolith.

-An example usecase of monolithic architecture is when each component are tightly coupled to each other, in other word, one component is really dependant on the other.
+An example use case of monolithic architecture is when each component are tightly coupled to each other, in other word, one component is really dependent on the other.

 For example, monolithic architecture may be used for an e-commerce platform that allows customers to browse products, add them to a shopping cart, and complete the checkout process.
 All the component are interconnected, using a unified codebase would simplify the development process.